 - Diagram Labelling

 In this article, we will take a look at the best strategies you should use to score well when answering any type of question in the IELTS Reading Test.
 The tips included in this article are useful for candidates from Singapore and internationally as well.

 The Need For Reading Strategies Explained

 Many students question the need for a reading strategy in the first place.
 They incorrectly assume that the reading test is like any other reading comprehension passage they might have encountered at school.
 So they answer in that very same manner i.e. they read the passage and then answer the questions.
-However, most of the reading passages in the academic reading test are far more challenging than most passages you might have faced at school.
+However, most of the reading passages in the Academic Reading test are far more challenging than most passages you might have faced at school.

 Most students who take the IELTS exam do not really have a strong enough grasp on English to retain and fully understand a passage and the questions within the required 20 minutes.
 In fact, most native speakers would struggle with reading, understanding and answering questions based on texts that total to approximately 2,750 words in total.
 They simply cannot read fast enough, so for this reason good strategies and techniques are needed to actually read less and save a lot of valuable time.